Categories: Business

 Following the example of international papers, Ireland’s Irish Times has turned to Facebook to help promote its content to more social audiences.

 While Ireland still has one of the strongest newspaper-reading populations in Europe the country is seeing a decline in newspaper sales.
-As far back as 2010 report into newspaper readership across Europe found that in by 2027 Ireland could be one of the last countries in Europe to stop reading print newspapers on a regular basis.
+As far back as 2010 a report into newspaper readership across Europe found that in by 2027 Ireland could be one of the last countries in Europe to stop reading print newspapers on a regular basis.

 However, The Irish Times’ Chief Innovation Officer, Dr Johnny Ryan, said that print readership is still strong;